-- To contribute to the delivery of the Council's objectives by generating reports and specific recommendations for policy or service improvement, particularly in relation to children, young people and schools. - To scrutinise areas of the Council's policy, service provision or performance within the Committee's remit and make recommendations to the Cabinet or Council as appropriate.
+- To contribute to the delivery of the Council's objectives by generating reports and specific recommendations for policy or service improvement, particularly in relation to: - ➤ The overall strategic direction, policies and priorities of the Cabinet and of Council - Legal Services - > Emergency Planning - ➤ IS and technology including Contact Essex - ➤ IS and technology including Contact Essex - ➤ Corporate Performance Improvement - > Value for money - ➤ Change Management and "Improving our Services - > Public communications and engagement - > Members support - To scrutinise areas of the Council's policy, service provision or performance within the Group's remit and make recommendations to the Cabinet or Council as appropriate

-community leadership by providing constructive challenge to other public bodies particularly those with whom the Council delivers services in partnership.

-- Liaise with external organisations operating within the area, whether national, regional or local, to ensure that the interests of the people of Essex are enhanced by collaborative working. - Consider any matter affecting the area or its inhabitants. - Scrutinise decisions made or actions taken in connection with the discharge of the Council's functions.

-- Scrutinise the performance of the Council. - Raise the profile of the Council. - Consider any matters referred by full Council or Cabinet. - Make recommendations to the Cabinet and/or Council arising from the outcome of the scrutiny process.
+- Look outwards and show community leadership by providing constructive challenge to other public bodies particularly those with whom the Council delivers services in partnership. - Liaise with external organisations operating within the area, whether national, regional or local, to ensure that the interests of the people of Essex are enhanced by collaborative working. - Consider any matter affecting the area or its inhabitants. - Scrutinise decisions made or actions taken in connection with the discharge of the Council's functions. - Scrutinise the performance of the Council. - Raise the profile of the Council. - Consider any matters referred by full Council or Cabinet. - Make recommendations to the Cabinet and/or Council arising from the outcome of the scrutiny process.